adriennehamrah/interview-prep/trees.md

 ```

 ## Zig Zag Traversal
-- Use breadth first and reverse for each row
+- Use level order and reverse for each row
 ```
 def zigzag_levelorder(root)
   return [] unless root